Psychological Horror Games

 I hope that the finished game provides a similar experience.
 Psychological horror games like this don’t creep me out as much as this one too often.
 I’ll update this portion of the article once the full version of the game is complete and I’ve played it.
 In the meantime, watch or play the Fractured Mind demo.

 Unique to this list is Ten Bells.
-The game can be categorized into anomaly video games and psychological horror games.
 Primarily an anomaly video game, the psychological horror elements are too powerful to ignore and can be felt as soon as you start the game.

 You are stuck in an old English pub.
 The object is to find anomalies as you loop through the pub.
 What makes this anomaly video game unique is the presence of the bartender, barmaid, and the anomalies that slowly reveal the storyline buried within the pub and its employees.
 The tension is heavy from the start, as soon as you enter the pub, and it never lets up.